neo4-svg/cybersh/README.md

 **Not sure which to pick?** Choose **[5] Llama 3.2 3B** — works great on most laptops.

-You can download and switch models anytime inside the app with `/models`.
+You can download and switch models anytime inside the app with `/models` (download new) or `/model` (hot-swap one already downloaded, no restart needed).

 ---